 Cassette players and headphones may be checked out in two-hour blocks at the Circulation Counter for in-library use.

-Most of the library is equipped with wireless connection and no username or password is needed.
+Most of the library is equipped with wireless access and no username or password is needed.
 If you are having problems please contact the campus IT department.

 Lost and Found

 The microform scanner has the ability to edit images, and save to a flash drive or email.
 The monitor can also be adjusted for reading in portrait view which is helpful with viewing newspapers.
-The machine is located across from the Reference Desk, near the Scanning Stations and the DVD/Blu-Rays available for check-out.
+The machine is located near the Women’s Room on the west side of the building.
 Ask a Reference Librarian for help using the scanner features.

 Photocopiers are available for the convenience of students for printing and scanning to email.
 The cost is 7¢ per copy (black and white) or 25¢ per copy (color).
 See "Printing and Copying with Papercut" for more information on printing or adding funds to your Papercut account.

 The library has 2 stations available for scanning books and documents.
 These stations are free to use and scanned materials can be emailed, saved to a flash drive, or uploaded to your Google Drive.
 Scans can be made in black and white, grayscale, or color, and can be formatted as images, PDF files, or Word documents.
-Both stations are located across from the Reference Desk, near the DVD/Blu-Rays available for check-out.
+Both stations are located across from the Reference Desk, near the printer/copier.

 Miscellaneous supplies, such as a paper cutter, stapler, and hole punch, are located by the photocopiers.
 A heavy-duty stapler is available upon request at the Circulation Counter.

-Doctoral students and MA/ThM students with an approved thesis may reserve carrels on the lower level.
+All doctoral students and masters students who are currently registered for a capstone project (comprehensive exams, thesis, or major paper) may reserve carrels on the lower level.
+If carrels are not available, a wait list will be instituted.
 See the Circulation Supervisor for reservation form and policies.

-A campus phone is located in the north end of the entrance lobby.
+A campus phone is located at the north end of the entrance lobby.